About NYU Grossman School of Medicine

 We foster collaboration among outstanding scientists and clinical researchers.
 This teamwork inspires new ideas and discoveries, and helps translate scientific advances into innovative ways to prevent, diagnose, and treat disease.

 Many institutes and centers within NYU Langone are involved in or dedicated to rapidly advancing science.
-These include the Clinical and Translational Science Institute, Institute for Computational Medicine, Institute for Innovations in Medical Education, Institute for Systems Genetics, Neuroscience Institute, Perlmutter Cancer Center, Skirball Institute of Biomolecular Medicine, and Transplant Institute.
+These include the Clinical and Translational Science Institute, Institute for Computational Medicine, Institute for Innovations in Medical Education, Institute for Systems Genetics, Neuroscience Institute, Perlmutter Cancer Center—a National Cancer Institute–designated Comprehensive Cancer Center, and Transplant Institute.

 Our scientists have access to state-of-the-art technology in more than 20 scientific cores and shared resources, from analytic chemistry and bioinformatics to tissue banking and genomics.

 World-Class Medical Services

-At NYU Langone, our clinicians are renowned for providing outstanding care at more than 150 inpatient and outpatient locations throughout New York City’s five boroughs, Long Island, New Jersey, Westchester County, Putnam County, Dutchess County, and Florida.
+At NYU Langone, our clinicians are renowned for providing outstanding care at hundreds of inpatient and outpatient locations throughout New York City’s five boroughs, Long Island, New Jersey, Westchester County, Putnam County, Dutchess County, and Florida.

 Supported by our wealth of translational research, we provide evidence-based clinical care for a broad range of medical conditions in specialties such as cancer, neurology and neurosurgery, cardiac and vascular care, musculoskeletal care, pediatric services, and more.

-Our hospitals have received Magnet status for excellence in nursing care.
-Most recently, we have also received two awards from Vizient, Inc., the largest member-driven healthcare performance improvement company in the nation, for delivering outstanding patient care: the 2018 Bernard A. Birnbaum, MD, Quality Leadership Award and the 2018 Ambulatory Care Quality and Accountability Award.
+Our hospitals have received Magnet® status for excellence in nursing care.
+Most recently, we received recognition from Vizient, Inc., the largest member-driven healthcare performance improvement company in the nation, as a top performer in the Bernard A. Birnbaum, MD, Quality Leadership Annual Ranking for demonstrating high quality and safety performance.
+We also ranked No. 1 in Vizient’s Ambulatory Care Quality and Accountability Ranking for demonstrating excellence in delivering high-quality outpatient care.